Sebastianhju/Runeterra-5e/2.0/Runes.md

 **Charges**: This rune has four charges, you regain all charges at the end of a long rest.

-Whenever you target an ally with a heal or buff you can spend a charge to grant them +10 movement speed and the ability to walk on water for an hour.
+Whenever you target an ally with a heal or buff you grant them +5ft movement speed and the ability to walk on water for an hour.

 When you target an ally with a heal or buff you can spend two charges enhance their attacks.
 For their three next damaging attacks they make within a minute they can add 1d6 cold damage to the damage.